MBB-team/VBA-toolbox/_wiki/dcm.md

 ![]({{ site.baseurl }}/images/wiki/dcm0.jpg)

 > DCM users have to specify which entries in $$A$$, $$B$$, $$C$$ and $$D$$ matrices are non-zero.
+We refer to this as **setting the connectivity structure** of the DCM model.
 The Figure above depicts the correspondance between the entries of DCM matrices and the underlying types of edges in a typical DCM network model.
 Note that DCM matrices are oriented such that directed edges go from columns to rows.